Director of Web & Interactive Content, Speaker, Host of 'Content Lab' Podcast

 Not the answer you were expecting?
 I know it’s a bit anticlimactic.

-But before you move onto the next part of your busy day, I want to explain how I use the name “brand style guide” to combine these two terms into a whole, and further break down what a brand style guide truly encompasses.
+But before you move onto the next part of your busy day, I want to explain how I use the name “brand style guide” to combine these two terms into a whole, and further break down what a brand style guide truly encompasses, and how it figures into your overall brand messaging strategy.

 Defining Brand Style Guide